hendri54/hendri54.github.io/private/light_rail/rail_facts.md

 What distinguishes light rail from other modes of transportation is the following:

 1. Riders can only go to 18 points on the map.
-2. The train is slow: 25 miles per hour plus time spent waiting for the train.
+2. The train is slow: 20 miles per hour (GoTriangle's figure) plus time spent waiting for the train.
 3. Trains require separate tracks that are ugly and unused 95% of the time.
 4. Trains are expensive.
 Really, really expensive.

 Take the numbers for Charlotte, NC.
 Actual numbers.
 Not predictions.

 * The Blue Line cost about $2b to build (the actual cash cost is somewhat less, but it took a very long time over which interest accrued).
 * At 5% interest, the capital cost alone is $100m per year.
+(Federal guidelines suggest a 30 year annuity factor of more than 8%.)
 * Operating costs are about $30m a year.
 * In addition, we have depreciation, occasional rail car replacements or refurbishments, etc which I won't count.
 * Let's call the total cost $130m per year.
 * It does 7,000 roundtrips a day, meaning that about 0.8% of Charlotte's population take the train each day (so much for solving Charlotte's congestion problems).
 * Therefore, the Blue Line costs about $18,000 per roundtrip rider a year.
 In other words, it eats up about half of the typical rider's annual earnings.

+The situation will be far worse for DOLRT.
+One reason is that construction costs are extremely high (about $136 million per mile before cost overruns).
+A second reason is that Durham's population is much smaller than Charlotte's; hence fewer riders will use the train.

 Clearly, light rail can only make sense if there are big magical "economic development" benefits that only occur if Mr. Jones travels by train, not by bus, taxi or car.